greenwashing vs true sustainability - featured image

 Greenwashing

 Greenwashing is a load of blah blah with a few tokenistic nice green things thrown in, like shallow tree planting.
 And hella suspicious stuff behind all that wholesome posturing.
-The reason that brands do this is to sell more succesfully to people with an affinity for green concerns.
+The reason that brands do this is to sell more successfully to people with an affinity for green concerns.
 So let’s shout about how kind we are on planet (or people) when actually we’re encouraging fossil fuel emissions at the same time, or whatever.
 That’s just one example and our blog on greenwashing examples has miscellaneous more, including some highly sneaky maneovres.

 That’s a hasty overview.
 We’re written in a lot more detail about what greenwashing is and how to spot it.